Maniabhishek/Data-Structure-And-Algorithm/5.DynamicProgramming/a.grid/e.minMaxFallingPathSum.md

 > - allowed movement up, left diagonal , right diagonal
 > - find total number of ways to reach the final row in any column

-- if we fix ending or starting row let's if we start from final row 0 column then we always have to reach to 0th column , so we need to find the same from each column
+- if we fix ending or starting row let's if we start from final row 0 column then we always have to reach to 0th row , so we need to find the same from each column

 ```ts
 function MinPathumBothVariable(i: number, j: number, arr: number[][]){